-- 1. Complete the Go NAPSACC Breastfeeding and Infant Feeding Self-Assessment. - Register with Go NAPSACC at gonapsacc.org/register/program.
+- 1. Complete the Go NAPSACC Breastfeeding and Infant Feeding Self-Assessment.
+NAPSACC stands for Nutrition and Physical Activity Self-Assessment for Child Care. - Register with Go NAPSACC at gonapsacc.org/register/program.
 Use registration code: SBIDGAHG - Answer the questions in the Go NAPSACC Breastfeeding & Infant Feeding Self-Assess ment module - 2.
-Complete and sign the Breastfeeding Welcomed Here Commitment Form for Child Care. - The form is available to download at alaskabreastfeeding.org or call (907) 269-8447 to have a hard copy mailed to you - The owner or director of the child care center or family child care home must sign the form - All commitment statements must be answered "yes" - Please answer all commitment statements honestly - 3.
-Send the following to pan@alaska.gov or mail to Alaska DOH Physical Activity and Nutrition Unit, 3601 C St., Suite 722, Anchorage, AK 99503: - Your signed Breastfeeding Welcomed Here Commitment Form for Child Care - A picture of your breastfeeding space - A copy of your breastfeeding policies
+Complete and sign the Breastfeeding Welcomed Here Commitment Form for Child Care. - The form is available on the Alaska Breastfeeding Coalition website or call (907) 269-8447 to have a hard copy mailed to you - The owner or director of the child care center or family child care home must sign the form - All commitment statements must be answered "yes" - Please answer all commitment statements honestly - 3.
+Send the following to obesity@alaska.gov, fax to (907) 269-5446, or mail to Alaska DHSS Physical Activity and Nutrition Unit, 3601 C St., Suite 722, Anchorage, AK 99503: - Your signed Breastfeeding Welcomed Here Commitment Form for Child Care - A picture of your breastfeeding space - A copy of your breastfeeding policies